Skip to Main text

 Prevention of infectious diseases

 We offer financial assistance for flu vaccines.
 In FY2021, some sites provided on-site COVID-19 vaccinations.
+At some of our sites, we are using hand-washing checkers to raise awareness of the correct way to wash your hands.

 Health maintenance support for expats